-Who is covered on a restoration contractor general liability policy?
-(Part 2)
+Who is covered by a restoration contractor's general liability policy?

 Your “employees” or “volunteer workers” only while performing duties related to the conduct of your business or your “employees.”